 How about a $40 weekly investment -- a little more than $2,000 a year -- into a company growing at an average rate of 13% per year?
-(You can cost-effectively invest small amounts of cash in companies from Pfizer
+(You can cost-effectively invest small amounts of cash in companies such as Coca-Cola

 You guessed it: $5,600,000.